albill/albill.github.com/_posts/2005-10-14-october-lodge-meeting.markdown

 ---
+author: admin
+date: '2005-10-14 08:34:59'
 layout: post
+slug: october-lodge-meeting
+status: publish
 title: October Lodge Meeting
-published: true
-meta:
-  no_lj: "1"
-tags:
+wordpress_id: '573'
+categories:
 - Daily Life
-type: post
-status: publish
 ---
 Last night, I attended my masonic lodge meeting for October, which was also our installation of officers for the new year.